 Another theorist who continued to add on to the concept of critical theory was Jürgen Habermas.
 He kept the fundamental approach of critical theory and added the concept of communicative rationality (Habermas, 1984).
-He stated that dominant culture use money and power as a mechanism to infiltrate and control lifeworld’s.
+He stated that dominant culture could use money and power as a mechanism to infiltrate and control lifeworld’s.
 The dominant culture applies this control by communicating trends in culture.
-This influence of trends in cultural has a direct impact on other lifeworld’s.
+This influence of trends in culture has a direct impact on other lifeworld’s.
 He conceived communicative action as a fundamental aspect of social praxis (Habermas, 1984).

 As a novice researcher, critical theory helps me to understand that I must begin my research with an open mind.
 There is not a foreseen formula that can address a phenomenon or explain an experience.
 If we want to continue to add to the story of our field, we must constantly challenge our thinking.
 If we continually challenge our thinking, this will aid in the betterment of all people with our societal norms and practices.
-We must be cognizant of the power struggles between society with race, class, and gender.
-Always trying to understand how these power struggles marginalize groups of people.
+We must be cognizant of the power struggles between society with race, class, and gender, always trying to understand how these power struggles marginalize groups of people.

 Critical theory is a means to challenge and reflect on the experiences in society.
 Constructivism is knowing how people make meaning in relation to the interaction between their own experiences and how that influences their knowledge.
 Critical constructivism is a combination of two main components of constructivism and critical theory.

 Critical constructivism, like constructivism looks at constructivism within an individual’s response to their social and cultural environment.
 The critical aspect of critical constructivism looks at reforming the environment that is interacting with the individual to create a better response to their social and cultural environment (Kincheloe, 2005).
 The Frankfurt School developed critical constructivism.
 Critical constructivism is concerned with the role power plays in the process of an interaction.
-It is particularly interested in the way these processes can marginalize one group of people, while providing privilege to another (Aronowitz, 1988).
+Researchers who use it are particularly interested in the way these processes can marginalize one group of people, while providing privilege to another (Aronowitz, 1988).

-Critical constructivism is the best theoretical approach to investigate my phenomenon.
+Critical constructivism seems to be the best theoretical approach to investigate my phenomenon.
 My phenomenon has to do with questioning the power interaction of teachers and students.
 Understanding how students personal experience interacts with academic knowledge.
 Discovering if teachers think they have the right not to implement EBPs in the classroom to support students with LD.
 Furthermore, as an educational reform and drawing on the influence of the critical theory of Jurgen Habermas and constructivism, critical constructivism makes explicit the interwoven epistemological and ethical strands of teachers' and students' communicative actions (Taylor, Fraser, & Fisher, 1997).
 Critical constructivism serves as a powerful theoretical framework for making visible and deconstructing repressive cultural myths that distort social roles and discursive practices that can be witnessed in a classroom (Matthews, 2003).
 This theoretical framework involves engaging participants in the knowledge and research process.
 To bring it into perspective, the classroom becomes a cultural environment whose social reality is constructed by, the communication between the teacher and students (Watts, Jofili, & Bezerra, 1997).
 The purpose of critical constructivism is to bring about a greater personal and social consciousness to students and give students the ability to create their own method of learning to foster lifelong learning (Matthews, 2003).